Connect

 • Easy access to retail shops

-Established in 1960, the Brentwood neighbourhood can be found in the Northwest Calgary area.
+Established in 1960, Brentwood is a quiet community in the Northwest Calgary area.
 This quiet community has an excellent liveability rating and a relatively low cost of living.
-Homebuyers can choose from variety of homes, condominiums, and townhomes.
+Homebuyers can choose from a variety of homes, condominiums, and townhomes.
 Prices range from the low $200,000s to the high $800,000s, although some homes for sale in Brentwood easily exceed $1 million asking prices.

 The Brentwood neighbourhood is also home to many schools for students of all ages.
 Whether working locally or commuting to surrounding areas, transportation options are excellent.
 Commuters can access John Laurie Boulevard to the north as well as the CTrain Park and Ride at Brentwood Station.